 A sinking fund means you save up a small amount of money each month for a certain period of time.
 This is a strategic way to save for planned expenses, such as a new car, a vacation or Christmas.

-Having a sinking fund can help you save money, so you’ll be prepared to cover expected expenses without having to dip into your emergency fund or go into debt.
+Having a sinking fund can help you save money on a tight budget, so you’ll be prepared to cover expected expenses without having to dip into your emergency fund or go into debt.

 You can check out this post to learn more about how to save money with sinking funds.